Ritika821/TMDB-Movies-Python-Analysis/README.md

 ## Conclusion :

 This Report is helpful in gaining knowledge about the generation of movies after 1960, how film industry has developed itself that over time more and more movies were made per year.
 Starting at just 32 movies in 1960 up to 627 per year in 2015 with a max of 699 movies in 2014.
-From the given graphs in the project we can observe that revenue and profit developed almost in parallel untill the early 1980s.
+From the given graphs in the project we can observe that revenue and profit developed almost in parallel until the early 1980s.
 In the 1980s budget is increasing more sharply.
 Probably as a consequence the gap between revenue and profit is starting to emerge.
 At the end of the 1990s budget starts decreasing, probably due to technological progress, and therefore profit starts to increase again.
 We also found that Drama is the most common genre (17.6%) followed by Comedy (14.2%) and then Thriller (10.7%).
 Hence we can gather more information about the movies from this Report.

 ----------------------------------------------------------------------------------------------------------------------------------------------------------